Methods and Practices of the Board of Management and Supervisory Board

 The Audit Committee deals, among other matters, with

-- monitoring the financial reporting process,
+- monitoring the accounting process and reviewing the financial reports

-- the effectiveness of the internal control system, the risk management system and the internal audit system,
+- the effectiveness of the internal control system, the risk management system and the internal audit system

 - key preparatory tasks for auditing of the financial statements as well as

 Once the auditor has completed its reports, the Audit Committee examines the Annual and Consolidated Financial Statements as well as the Combined Management Report of the Audi Group and AUDI AG on the basis of these reports and oral explanations by the Board of Management and by the auditor.
-It makes a recommendation to the Supervisory Board on the establishment of the Annual Financial Statements as well as recommendations on the election of the auditor.
+It makes a recommendation to the Supervisory Board on the establishment of the Annual Financial Statements as well as recommendations on the selection of the auditor.

 The Audit Committee discusses the main focus of the audit with the auditors and proposes this to the Supervisory Board for resolution.
 It assesses the suitability and independence of the auditor and prepares the fee agreement with the auditor.